Last updated on May 9, 2022 at 06:35 pm

 App vs. Email: Email is necessary at most organizations.
 This is likely your primary way of communicating with deskbound workers and leaders or managers in the field who have access to a computer or tablet for work.
 But it is not a good tool for reaching frontline or hourly workers who aren’t set up with a company email address.

 Email is also limited.
-A few key downsides to email is that you can’t edit an email you’ve already sent, emails are always push notifications, too many emails can get backed up in an inbox and important messages can be missed.
+A few key downsides to email are that you can’t edit an email you’ve already sent, emails are always push notifications, too many emails can get backed up in an inbox and important messages can be missed.
 And emails are static, meaning it is not optimal for sending multimedia content.

 App vs. Collaboration/Chat Tools (e.g. Teams, Slack): These channels are, again, great for office workers.
 They are optimal for teams that need to collaborate online.
 But frontline workers aren’t using computers to do their jobs, so it’s another channel that this group doesn’t need and doesn’t really have access to in the first place.
 They are also expensive when rolled out at scale.
 Microsoft Teams can cost $4 – $10 per employee per month depending on your plan.
 At a 5,000 person organization, that is $20,000 – $50,000 every month.
 These tools also aren’t branded and can have limited storage capacity, so they have limits beyond collaboration and chat functionality.